Has your blog picked up momentum and your traffic increased? The time might be right to invite guest bloggers to post on your blog.

 If you are looking to become a Guest Blogger or Contributing Writer,

-I'm Bobbi Raffin & I reside in the Willamette Valley of Oregon with my husband John, my two children, and our other critters. :) I love, educate on, and sell Essential Oils, I love online business and I help others do what I do.
+I'm Bobbi Raffin & I reside in the Willamette Valley of Oregon with my husband John, my two children, and our other critters. :) I love online business and I help others do what I do.
 I also grew up on a homestead and teach all of those old time ways.
+I also have a health & wellness company that I adore.
+I use my products daily and am now living above the wellness line.

 You can learn more about me on my About page.